Ansible Automation

 - create

-is true- the user will be added to supplimentary groups specified by
+polarisuser ifpolaris_uses_local_accountis true- the user will be added to supplementary groups specified by

 polaris_groups